MunifMujib/munifmujib.github.io/index.md

 ## Experience

 + Research Assistant at College of Computing and Informatics, Drexel University.
-September 2017-- : I am part of the Computational Open Data Exploration and Discovery (CODED) lab at Drexel CCI.
+September 2017 -- Present : I am part of the Computational Open Data Exploration and Discovery (CODED) lab at Drexel CCI.
 My academic advisor is Dr. Jake Ryland Williams.
 We work on a wide range of data science and NLP problems.
++ Course Content Developer at College of Computing and Informatics, Drexel University.
+June 2018 -- August 2018 : I helped develop course lectures, exercises, and assignments for a graduate level Python-based data science course offered through Drexel CCI's MS in Data Science program, DSCI 511: Data Acquisition and Pre-processing.
-+ Natural Language Processing Researcher at Semion Inc. July 2016--July 2017.
++ Natural Language Processing Researcher at Semion Inc. July 2016 -- July 2017.
 : As an NLP researcher at Semion, I developed state-of-the-art machine learning systems for application in legal, financial, and medical domains.
 The primary research focus was the application of scalable Deep Learning technologies to real-world problems.

 ## Education